Note

 Desktop Application

-Being able to run the same flow executables that you use locally in your CI/CD pipelines has always been a goal of Flow.
-To that end, a GitHub Action has been created and a Docker image is available for use in other CI/CD systems.
-All flowexec organization repositories should use this action!
+Being able to run the same flow executables locally and in CI has always been a goal.
+A GitHub Action and Docker image are available for use across CI/CD systems.
+All flowexec organization repositories use this action.

 Model Context Protocol